dkmg-mwp/dkmg/CodeGuide.md

 ## Code guide

+* Mobile first - Dimensions: iPhone 8

 * All new TSX files start with rafce
-* Always create a new branch based on the main branch
+* Camelcase to name TSX files
+* Delete React imports if not used
+* Single quotes

 * The standard for all functions are arrow key functions `` const functionName = async () => {
        // some code
     };
 ``

-* Delete React imports if not used
+* Always create a new branch based on the main branch
 * To create a branch
 ``
 git switch -C <branch name>